daveoconnor/tartiflette-middleware/README.md

 ## Usage
 This requires:
-1. Creation of your hooks.
+1. Creation of your middleware.
-1. Configuration of your hooks in your application.
+1. Configuration of your middleware in your application.
 1. Update your resolvers to access your data.

 ### 1 - Creation of your middleware